top of page

 • These are 2 MASSIVE new subdivisions.

-• Parker resubmitted the 2 EXPIRED Specific Plans for review.
+• Parker +G3 resubmitted the 2 EXPIRED Specific Plans for review.

-• 398 homes were approved in the original VMV plan, now Parker is asking approval for 3,236 homes.
+• 398 houses were approved in the original VMV plan, now Parker is asking approval for 3,236 houses.

-• 56 homes were approved in the original LRV plan, now Parker is asking approval for 800 homes.
+• 56 houses were approved in the original LRV plan, now G3 is asking approval for 800 houses.

-• Parker is proposing 9 TIMES the number of houses originally approved!
+• Parker +G3 are proposing 9 TIMES the number of houses originally approved!!

 • REZONE

-• The plans violate current zoning - to be approved, the County is asked to give Entitlements to rezone and change the County’s General Plan
+• The plans violate current zoning - to be approved, they are asking the County to give special "Entitlements" to rezone and change the County’s General Plan

 • These are 2 of the largest Entitlement requests in the county

-• Parker is asking the County to rezone the Designated Land Use in the entire area from rural agriculture and grazing (10-40 acre parcels), to be replaced by suburbs
+• Parker +G3 are asking the County to rezone the Designated Land Use in the entire area from rural agriculture and grazing (10-40 acre parcels), to be replaced by suburbs

-• Parker wants to amend the General Plan that requires 10-acre lots and change it to instead allow thousands of high-density parcels right next to older homes with 10-acres lots.
+• Parker +G3 want to amend the General Plan that requires 10-acre lots and change it to instead allow thousands of high-density parcels right next to older homes with 10-acres lots.

 • It is zoned pasture lands for grazing, which requires 10-acre lots and buffer zones for no adjacency: No 10-acre lots next to high-density or zero-lot-line parcels.